xeolabs/actorjs/README.md

 </html>
 ```
 Then we'll make a client page which will embed our server page in an iframe and drive it remotely, just as if
-if the ActorJS environment was actually in the client page:
+if the ActorJS environment was actually in the client page.
+We'll make Example 1 again (but this time remotely via messages!):
 ```html
 <html>
 <head>